Dutch Elm Disease

 Early Signs

-- Trees with DED will exhibit flagging (wilting) of individual branches or in some cases the entire tree.
+- Trees with Dutch Elm Disease will exhibit flagging (wilting) of individual branches or in some cases the entire tree.

 - Wilted leaves will first often turn yellow on individual branches or sections of an elm tree – sometimes mistaken for seasonal color change.